pyRobShrk/AoC.2022/Day1.md

 * Copied down to Q235, Part 1 answer (maximum) revealed in status bar
 * Part 2: =SUM(LARGE(Q1:Q235,{1,2,3}))

-A more elegant VBA solution has occured to me
+A more elegant VBA solution has occured to me:

     Sub aoc22d1()
         [A1].Select